 When traveling for long distances or periods of time, the weight of a specific item can be a cumbersome thing to ponder.
 Thankfully, in our day and age, the majority of products leaves the outdoor enthusiast relieved that a fire starting kit may weigh less than few ounces and occupy little space, even when traveling with more than one kind, leaving the fuel source as the biggest concern about a kit, but one which can be easily remedied as it can be found during any part of an expedition, and so not always needed to be constantly carried.

-Q: How can I determine the reliability of a fire starter kit?
+q: How can I tell if a fire starter kit is reliable?

 Sparks, when ignited at close proximity of, or on tent surfaces, can be responsible for severe equipment loss or damage or even set your gear aflame.
 It is for this reason that a fire starting kit is best when used in open, well-ventilated areas.

 There are some very impressive options in the market for this category.
-For those looking to endure extremely wet weather conditions, the availability for water resistant or water proof fire starters maybe limited to flares and storm proof matches.
-For the backpack fan, the options will be less focused on striker based fire kits and placed more on items such aswaterprooff matches.
+For those looking to endure extremely wet weather conditions, the availability for water-resistant or waterproof fire starters may be limited to flares and stormproof matches.
+For the backpack fan, the options will be less focused on striker based fire kits and placed more on items such as waterproof matches.